 Installing a basic set of codes and likelihoods¶

-/path/to/modules folders of your choice:
+/path/to/packages folders of your choice:

-$ cobaya-install cosmo -m /path/to/modules
+$ cobaya-install cosmo -m /path/to/packages

 If this fails (see last printed message), keep on reading this section.
 Otherwise, you can go straight to Basic cosmology runs.

 On top of the pre-requisites of cobaya, you will need some others, which are indicated in the documentation of each of the components.
 You may already fulfil them, so you may try to go ahead with the installation process and just take a look at the pre-requisites of the components whose installation fails.